When I lived in Australia, I used to hate going to motorcycle shows.

 There’s not a bouncer in sight.

-Top-of-the-line helmets dangle from handle bars.
+Top-of-the-line motorcycle helmets dangle from handle bars.

-Bike keys sit safely in the ignition of 200 bikes.
+Motorcycle keys sit safely in the ignition of 200 bikes.

 It’s 1965, remember?